There’s no denying that Google is top dog when it comes to search engines, but a little engine called Bing isn’t so far behind.

 - Why Bing SEO is important

-- How Bing SEO differs from Google:
+- How it differs from Google:

 When you think of SEO, the first thing that probably comes to mind is Google and its coveted ranking.
-It might surprise you to learn that Bing SEO is also important for online marketing and can help boost your sales.
+It might surprise you to learn that Bing is also important for online marketing and can help boost your sales.
 In order to have a solid SEO strategy, you’ll need to take both into account.

 If the thought of learning how to optimize your search results ranking on a whole new platform seems like it’s not worth your time, it is.

 Bing and Yahoo combined now dominate approximately 30% of the market share for search, and they are expected to continue their climb to the top.
 This means that Bing is grabbing more attention and can help your business reach entirely new audiences.
-And because Bing owns Google, optimizing for Bing means you’ll simultaneously optimize for Yahoo.
+And because Bing owns Google, optimizing for it means you’ll simultaneously optimize for Yahoo.

 Fortunately, you don’t have to completely reinvent the wheel to optimize for Bing, but there are some factors and potential changes you need to consider.